 In the 2017 ERX season, Jerome was driving the #74 Citroen DS3 for Herve Knapick's team, finishing just ninth in the points.

 Maiden World RX podium in Sweden in 2018

 During his ERX years, Jerome recorded six starts in the World Rallycross Championship.
 He participated in five World RX events in 2014 with his Renault Clio and then in one round in 2015, driving Albatec Racing's Peugeot 208.

-After two seasons out of World RX, Jerome returned full-time to the championship in 2018, as a member of Guerlain Chicherit's GC Kompetition, at the wheel of the #74 Prodrive-built Renault Megane RS RX.
+After two seasons out of World RX, Jerome returned to the championship in 2018, as a member of Guerlain Chicherit's GC Kompetition, at the wheel of the #74 Prodrive-built Renault Megane RS RX.
 The highlight of the season was his maiden World RX podium, the third place in the Swedish round.
-However, Jerome left the team and the championship after seven rounds.
+The plan was to spend full season with the team but Jerome left the team and the championship after seven rounds.